anuhya901-cell/cesppl-internship/Learning_Log.md

 One thing that still confuses me is determining exactly which augmentation techniques are most beneficial for a specific dataset.
 I understand that horizontal flipping works for CIFAR-10, but I am not yet fully confident about when rotations, zooming, or other transformations should be used.

 Overall, this week helped me understand one of the most important challenges in deep learning: balancing model capacity with generalization.

+Chosen Backbone: EfficientNetB0

+I selected EfficientNetB0 as the primary backbone for the remainder of the internship.
+It provided strong validation accuracy while maintaining a relatively small model size and reasonable training speed.
+This makes it a practical choice for experimentation on Colab's free GPU and future deployment projects.

+## Week 4 Reflection

+This week introduced transfer learning and fine-tuning.
+The most surprising observation was that fine-tuning improved validation accuracy even though only a small portion of the network weights were updated.
+I expected a larger gap between the three backbone architectures, but the results were relatively close.

+Another important lesson was the role of preprocessing functions.
+Each backbone required its own preprocess_input function, and using the wrong preprocessing could silently reduce model performance without producing any error message.

+I also experienced several environment issues involving TensorFlow, TensorFlow Datasets, and package version conflicts.
+Troubleshooting these problems helped me understand how machine learning environments and dependencies affect reproducibility.